All faculty undergo evaluations throughout their careers with criteria depending on the department and college in which they reside.

 - PowerPoint presentation highlighting accomplishments

-The Dean will also provide the following items (that will not be publicly available):
+The dean under review will also provide the following items (that will not be publicly available):

 - Names and contact information for dean’s external advisory board